Ask A Biologist heading

 show/hide words to know

 The brain is a very busy organ.
 It is the control center for the body.
-It runs your organs like your heart and lungs.
+It runs your organs such as your heart and lungs.
 It is also busy working with other parts of your body.
-All of your senses, sight, smell, hearing, tough, and taste depend on your brain.
-Tasting food with the sensors on you tounge is only possible if the signals from your taste buds are sent to the brain.
-Once in the brain the signals are decoded.
-The sweet flavor of an orange is only sweet if the brain tells you.
+All of your senses – sight, smell, hearing, touch, and taste – depend on your brain.
+Tasting food with the sensors on your tongue is only possible if the signals from your taste buds are sent to the brain.
+Once in the brain, the signals are decoded.
+The sweet flavor of an orange is only sweet if the brain tells you it is.

 Frontal Lobe